zowe/docs-site/docs/extend/extend-apiml/onboard-plain-java-enabler.md

         }
     }
     ```
 4. In the same `build.gradle` file, add the necessary dependencies for your service.
 If you use the Java enabler from the Zowe Artifactory, add the following code block to your `build.gradle` script.
-Replace the $zoweApimlVersion with the proper version of the enabler.
-E.g. 1.3.0:
+Replace the `$zoweApimlVersion` with the proper version of the enabler, for example: `1.3.0`:

     ```gradle
     implementation "org.zowe.apiml.sdk:onboarding-enabler-java:$zoweApimlVersion"
     implementation "org.zowe.apiml.sdk:common-service-core:$zoweApimlVersion"
     ```
     **Note:** The published artifact from the Zowe Artifactory also contains the enabler dependencies from other software packages.
-If you are using an Artifactory other than Zowe, add also the following dependencies in your service `build.gradle` script:
+If you are using an artifactory other than Zowe, add also the following dependencies in your service `build.gradle` script:

     ```gradle
     implementation libraries.eureka_client